-- our ability to maintain the listing of our Common Stock on the Nasdaq Capital Market; - our public securities' liquidity and trading; - our ability to raise financing in the future; - the outcome of any legal proceedings that may be instituted against us; - our ability to attract and retain qualified directors, officers, employees and key personnel; - our ability to compete effectively in a highly competitive market; - the competition from larger biotechnology companies that have greater resources, technology, relationships and/or expertise; - the ability to protect and enhance our corporate reputation and brand; - the impact from future regulatory, judicial and legislative changes in our industry; - our ability to obtain and maintain regulatory approval of any of our product candidates; - our ability to research, discover and develop additional product candidates; - our ability to grow and manage growth profitably; - our ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - our ability to execute our business plans and strategy; - the impact of the continuing COVID-19 pandemic and other similar disruptions in the future; and - other factors detailed under the section of this Quarterly Report on Form 10-Q titled "Risk Factors."
+- our ability to maintain the listing of our Common Stock on the Nasdaq Capital Market; - our public securities' liquidity and trading; - our ability to raise financing in the future; - our future use of equity or debt financings to execute our business strategy; - our ability to use cash on hand to meet current and future financial obligations, including funding our operations, debt service requirements and capital expenditures; - the outcome of any legal proceedings that may be instituted against us; - our ability to attract and retain qualified directors, officers, employees and key personnel; - our ability to compete effectively in a highly competitive market; - the competition from larger biotechnology companies that have greater resources, technology, relationships and/or expertise; - the ability to protect and enhance our corporate reputation and brand; - the impact from future regulatory, judicial and legislative changes in our industry; - our ability to obtain and maintain regulatory approval of any of our product candidates; - our ability to research, discover and develop additional product candidates;

+- our ability to grow and manage growth profitably; - our ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - our ability to execute our business plans and strategy; - the effect of global economic and political developments, including the conflicts in Ukraine and Israel; - the impact of COVID-19 and other similar disruptions in the future; and - other factors detailed under the section of this Quarterly Report on Form 10-Q titled "Risk Factors."

 Should one or more of these risks or uncertainties materialize or should any of the assumptions made by our management prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
-Some of these risks and uncertainties may in the future be amplified by the continuing COVID-19 pandemic, and there may be additional risks that we consider immaterial or which are unknown.
+Some of these risks and uncertainties may in the future be amplified by COVID-19 (or other similar disruptions), and there may be additional risks that we consider immaterial or which are unknown.
 It is not possible to predict or identify all such risks.
 We do not undertake any obligation to update, add or to otherwise correct any forward-looking statements contained herein to reflect events or circumstances after the date they were made, whether as a result of new information, future events, inaccuracies that become apparent after the date hereof or otherwise, except as may be required under applicable securities laws.